utamakevin/tic_tac_toe/README.md

 This game was made with JavaScript.

 The logic behind the game is quite straight-forward:

+### Generating Player Moves
-- When user click on a space - it is marked with either O or X, changing every click.
+- When user click on a tile, it is marked with either O or X. The Xs and Os are text values of the box clicked on that particular turn.
+Whether the text would be X or O depends on the previous click, alternating between the Xs and Os for every click.

+### Winning Conditions
-- The winning conditions are checked after every move.
-That is, if there are three markers of a type that are in a line either horizontally, vertically or diagonally.
+- The winning condition checks if there are three markers of a type that are in a line either horizontally, vertically or diagonally.
+The winning conditions are checked after every move.
 - When there is no winner, **the board reset** and the game continues until there is a winner.
-Why settle for a draw when either of you can collapse or make a mistake in this seemingly never-ending game.
+There will be no draw.
 - When there is a winner, the background colour change depending on the winner.

-No, you cannot change the colour.
-I made it, I get to pick the colour.
+### Resetting The Board
+- When there is a winner or a draw, the board will reset.
+In draw situation, the board will automatically reset to continue the game.
+In winning situation, the board will retain the final placements of markers for players to observe and a restart button will appear.
-- The loser gets to play first in the next round because if you didn't win the first time what are the chances you can win the next one being second?
+- The losing player gets to play first in the next round.

-- I am not aware of any bugs/issues with the game at the time of writing.
-But then again I have been squashing bugs left and right in a caffeine-induced rampage for the past couple of hours so I might miss some.
-Let me know!
+### Miscellaneous Features
-- There is a round counter at the top that changes everytime the game is restarted.
+- There is a counter at the top that keeps track of the rounds played.
-- There is a prompt at the bottom to keep track of who's turn it is
+- There is a prompt at the bottom that keep track of who's turn it is.
-- The code was made with minimum repetition (or so I thought).
-However, there is no value that keeps track of the turns and therefore all logic that involves displaying a player (either X or O) contains two separate statements and thus, repetition.
-Instead of addressing this, I decided to use the time to fix other logics, such as winning conditions.
-Have a peek at the code!
-Feedbacks are always welcome.
-- Click sound is added on player move.
+- Click sound is added on player moves.